ratify-project/ratify/docs/design/Ratify v2 Architecture Proposal.md

 ### Limitations
 1. Ratify only supports CLI and K8s scenarios.
 But actually current Ratify is only well implemented/designed for K8s scenarios.
 There are some feature gaps between CLI and K8s implementations.
 To support more scenarios, like containerd plugins or docker plugins, or just a library for downstream services, we need to make Ratify to be more extensible.
 2. Ratify was designed to validate security metadata of any given artifacts.
 But right now Ratify is mainly focusing on the K8s scenarios with images being verified.
 3. The plugin framework was designed to separate built-in and external plugins.
 Built-in plugins run in the same process of Ratify while each external plugin would be executed in a new subprocess.
-Therefore, external plugins cannot share the in-momory cache with the main process, which may result to performance degradation, data inconsistency, race condition and security vulnerabilties.
+Therefore, external plugins cannot share the in-memory cache with the main process, which may result to performance degradation, data inconsistency, race condition and security vulnerabilities.
 4. The built-in plugins and authentication for different cloud providers are part of the main Ratify repository, which introduces a significant number of dependencies.
 This issue will become even more pronounced as additional cloud provider and new plugin implementation are added in the future.
 5. Even though the current executor has been optimized for performance, it will be a bottleneck when the number of security artifacts increased significantly.
 6. The configuration applied in CLI and K8s scenarios are not exactly same, which makes it difficult for users to maintain and switch between different scenarios.